Eligibility Requirements

 Skills Section Guidance: bit.ly/AtlasCorpsFellowSkillsTemplate

 10. Understand the Terms and Conditions.
-Review our current Fellow agreement for the In-Person Fellowship to better understand the benefits and responsibilities of becoming a Fellow.
-You can access it here: bit.ly/InPersonFellowAgreement.
-You can also access our Blended Fellowship (remote and in-person service) Agreement here: bit.ly/BlendedFellowAgreement2021.
+Review our current Fellow agreement for the Blended Fellowship to better understand the benefits and responsibilities of becoming a Fellow.
+You can access it here: https://bit.ly/BlendedFellowAgreement2023.

 How does the placement process with Host Organizations work?